rur/treetop/README.markdown

 _Example of a basic view hierarchy_

 A 'View' is a template string (usually file path) paired with a handler function.
-Defining a 'SubView' creates a new {template + handler} pair associated with a named block embedded in the parent.
+Defining a 'SubView' creates a new template + handler pair associated with an embedded block.
 HTTP endpoints can then be constructed for various page configurations.

 The code below extends this example to bind the routes `"/content_a"` and `"/content_b"` with composite handlers.